kientdao/notes/Sudo-With-Touch.md

 private: false
 ---

 Hate typing and want to use touch ID when using sudo?
-The good news is that Apple has done most of the heavy lifting here by having built a pluggable authentication module (PAM) for Touch ID; all you need to do is essentially turn it on, which takes just a few simple steps.
+The good news is that Apple has done most of the heavy lifting here by having built a pluggable authentication module (PAM) for Touch ID.

-First, open up Terminal.
+Open up Terminal.
 Navigate to the directory where the system stores the list of PAMs by typing `cd /etc/pam.d/` and open the sudo file there in your favorite text editor.
 Note that if you open it via the command-line, you’ll need to use sudo itself to do so, since the file is (understandably) protected.

 Once you’ve opened it, add the following below the first line: